 Vox Wuhan – Jump!

-This is the last competition we participated and lost in 2015.
+This is a competition we participated and lost in 2015.
 The competition has been sponsored by a glass company for the past decades, many topics therefore were closely connected with glass.
-This year is the 50 year anniversary, they made a anniversary-feeling topic — “the glass”, asking participants rethink the role of glass in architecture.
+This year is the 50 year anniversary, maybe that’s why the topic is called “the glass”, asking participants rethink the role of glass in architecture.

 Composed by Bach (interactive design), Bach’s boyfriend Yuan (automobile design), Mi (product & styling design) and we two (architecture), a multi-disciplined team was formed.

-Continue reading Bach ShopCai Kai is a new media artist but quite familiar with design, since he used to earn his life by doing “day job” in design companies.
-Now, with the other partners, he opened his own firm: Network Party.
+Continue reading LandstrichCai Kai is a new media artist but quite familiar with design, since he used to earn his life by doing “day jobs” in design companies.
+Now, with the other partners, he opened his own studio: Network Party.

-Continue reading Temp Space & Time-plot RatioIn considering easier and faster construction during emergency period, we tried to minimize an individual’s private space into two insulated boxes, one vertical and one horizontal — it is like something in between tent and sleeping bag.
-Boxes could be arranged in various combinations, hosting family in different sizes.
-Public spaces are naturally created.
+Continue reading Temp Space & Time-plot RatioFor an easier and faster construction during emergency, we tried to minimise an individual’s private space into two insulated boxes, one vertical and one horizontal—something in-between a tent and a sleeping bag.
+More units could be stacked and arranged in various ways, hosting families in different sizes, with public spaces naturally created.

-Continue reading Emergency ShelterThe commission was challenging, creating a 900m² exhibition hall in a historical building in the historical area of Hunan university.
-It is a dorm built in 1930s by the first Chinese modernism architect: Liu Shiying.
+Continue reading Emergency ShelterThe commission was challenging, creating a 900m² column-less exhibition hall in a historical building in the historical area of Hunan university.
+It was a dormitory built in 1930s by the first Chinese modernism architect: Liu Shiying.

 Continue reading Invisible 900m²